lyef/lyef-pokemon/README.md

 ![Pokemons](pokemons.gif)

-> A react component show any pokemon from different generations.
+> A react component to show any pokemon from different generations.

 ## Demo